Diving medicine: Recompression and hyperbaric oxygen therapy

 Recompression treatment in a hyperbaric chamber was initially used as a life-saving tool to treat decompression sickness in caisson workers and divers who stayed too long at depth and developed decompression sickness.
 In the 21st century, it is a highly specialized treatment modality found to be effective for treating many conditions where the administration of oxygen under pressure is beneficial.

 Hyperbaric oxygen treatment is generally preferred when effective, as it is usually a more efficient and lower risk method of reducing symptoms of decompression illness, but in some cases recompression to pressures where oxygen toxicity is unacceptable may be required to eliminate the bubbles in the tissues in severe cases of decompression illness.

+Availability of recompression treatment is limited.
+Some countries have no facilities at all, and in others which have facilities, such as the US, some hospitals do not make them available for emergency treatment.

 Medical examination for fitness to dive

 Fitness to dive, (or medical fitness to dive), is the medical and physical suitability of a person to function safely in the underwater environment using underwater diving equipment and procedures.
 Depending on the circumstances it may be established by a signed statement by the diver that he or she does not suffer from any of the listed disqualifying conditions and is able to manage the ordinary physical requirements of diving, to a detailed medical examination by a physician registered as a medical examiner of divers following a procedural checklist, and a legal document of fitness to dive issued by the medical examiner.

-The most important medical examination is the one before starting diving, as the diver can be screened to prevent exposure when a dangerous condition exists.
-The other important medicals are after some significant illness, where medical intervention is needed there and has to be done by a doctor who is competent in diving medicine, and can not be done by prescriptive rules.
+The most important medical examination is the one before starting diving, as the diver can be screened to prevent exposure when a dangerous condition exists and a baseline established.
+The other important medicals are after some significant illness, where medical intervention is needed and has to be done by a doctor who is competent in diving medicine, and can not be done by prescriptive rules.

 Psychological factors can affect fitness to dive, particularly where they affect response to emergencies, or risk taking behaviour.
 The use of medical and recreational drugs, can also influence fitness to dive, both for physiological and behavioural reasons.
 In some cases prescription drug use may have a net positive effect, when effectively treating an underlying condition, but frequently the side effects of effective medication may have undesirable influences on the fitness of diver, and most cases of recreational drug use result in an impaired fitness to dive, and a significantly increased risk of sub-optimal response to emergencies.